Brett Maxie

 Brett Derrell Maxie (born January 13, 1962) is an American football coach and former player who is a defensive backs coach of the National Football League (NFL).
-He was a defensive back for 13 seasons for the NFL's New Orleans Saints, Atlanta Falcons, Carolina Panthers, and San Francisco 49ers.
+He was a safety for 13 seasons for the NFL's New Orleans Saints, Atlanta Falcons, Carolina Panthers, and San Francisco 49ers.
 He spent the 2007 NFL season as a defensive assistant with the Miami Dolphins.
-On February 11, 2008 Maxie was named the assistant defensive coach with the Dallas Cowboys under Dave Campo.
+On February 11, 2008, Maxie was named the assistant defensive coach with the Dallas Cowboys under Dave Campo.
 Maxie played college football at Texas Southern University.